Projects > The Bradfield Centre

 - Services: Architecture

-Commissioned by Park owner Trinity College, the John Bradfield Centre is named after the biologist, entrepreneur and former senior bursar who founded Cambridge Science Park, the first Science Park in Europe.
-The project has received £4.5m government funding by the Department of Business, Innovation & Skills, as part of its pledge to invest in the UK’s Life Science industry.
+Commissioned by Park owner Trinity College, The Bradfield Centre is named after the biologist, entrepreneur and former senior bursar who founded Cambridge Science Park, the first Science Park in Europe.

 External materials express the building’s sinuous form using simple full-height vertical aluminium cladding and floor to ceiling windows.
-The building is designed to achieve BREEAM ‘Excellent’ rating.
-The project was joint winner of the Large Building Category at the 2017 Cambridge Forum for the Construction Industry (CFCI) Design and Construction Awards, and was shortlisted in the 2018 BCO Regional Awards and the 2018 Office Agents Society Development Awards.
+The building is rated BREEAM ‘Excellent’, and was joint winner of the Large Building Category at the 2017 Cambridge Forum for the Construction Industry (CFCI) Design and Construction Awards, and shortlisted in the 2018 BCO Regional Awards, and the 2018 Office Agents Society Development Awards.